-- 3.1 The director of the program is responsible for the program's continuity, stability, and constant evolution. - 3.2 In the case of a master's program, the director must be a full-time professor at the institution that offers said program. - 3.3 The faculty must ensure to have an adequate number of members of staff to carry out the teaching and the supervision of students enrolled in the art therapy program. - 3.4 When possible, the core curriculum of the art therapy program must be taught by professional art therapists. - 3.5 At least half of the professors in charge of teaching art therapy courses must: - (a) have professionally practiced art therapy within the last five (5) years, and - (b) be professional art therapists. - 3.7 The other members of faculty are required to have the necessary qualifications in their respective disciplines.
+- 3.1 The person in charge or the program direction committee is responsible for the program's continuity, stability, and constant evolution. - 3.2 In the case of a master's program, the director must be a full-time professor at the institution that offers said program. - 3.3 The faculty must ensure to have an adequate number of members of staff to carry out the teaching and the supervision of students enrolled in the art therapy program. - 3.4 Whenever possible, courses on art therapy practice should be taught by qualified art therapists. - 3.5 At least half of the professors in charge of teaching art therapy courses must: - (a) have professionally practiced art therapy within the last five (5) years, and - (b) be professional art therapists. - 3.6 The other members of the faculty are required to have the necessary qualifications in their respective disciplines.
 These qualifications must match the content of the courses that they teach.

-- 3.1 The director must have the necessary expertise and be available to provide guidance to the program.
+- 3.1 The person in charge or the program committee must have the necessary expertise and be available to provide guidance to the program.
 They are responsible for ensuring that students obtain professional, high caliber training.
-They are tasked with seeing through the success of the program on all levels. - 3.2 If the position of director is not a tenured position or one leading to tenure, it is important that the institution clarifies the situation and ensures the highest degree of stability possible to the position. - 3.3 The faculty shall include a sufficient number of members to carry out the diverse responsibilities related to the program: teaching, advising, supervision, research, administration, etc. It is important that students are exposed to different approaches and a variety of expertise. - 3.4 To ensure the program performs with the responsibility required in professional training, it is of primary importance that art therapy classes be taught by experienced art therapists. - 3.5 Professional training is based on an integration of theory and practice.
+They are tasked with seeing through the success of the program on all levels. - 3.2 If the position of director is not a tenured position or one leading to tenure, it is important that the institution clarifies the situation and ensures the highest degree of stability possible to the position. - 3.3 The faculty shall include a sufficient number of members to carry out the diverse responsibilities related to the program: teaching, advising, supervision, research, administration, etc. It is important that students are exposed to different approaches and a variety of expertise. - 3.4 To ensure the program performs with the responsibility required in professional training, it is of primary importance that art therapy classes are taught by experienced art therapists. - 3.5 Professional training is based on the integration of theory and practice.
 Faculty members must possess cutting edge knowledge in these two domains.
 They must also meet the basic skill requirements of the profession. - 3.6 The commitment of the program to provide its students with high caliber education is conveyed by the expertise and professionalism of all of its faculty members.

-4. 4.
-ACADEMIC PROGRAM
+4. ACADEMIC PROGRAM

 - 4.1 A minimum of 21 university credits in art therapy (or 315 hours of class) are required. - 4.2 No less than two years or four full-time semesters shall be allocated to completing the program.
-The main theoretical concepts, particularly the ethical standards, must be taught in class before clinical training. - 4.3 The program must include the study of the following topics: - (a) The history and theoretical foundations of art therapy; - b) The art therapy technique, creative techniques, and art therapy assessment procedures; - Theoretical approaches and intervention models in art therapy in various practical contexts; - d) Standards of practice, ethics, and legal issues in art therapy; - e) Diversity and its impact on the practice of art therapy; - f) Research in art therapy. - 4.4 The art therapy program must include the submission of a thesis or equivalent. - 4.5 In addition to the required courses, the program can provide specialization in practical sub-domains of art therapy.
+The main theoretical concepts, particularly the ethical standards, must be taught in class before clinical training. - 4.3 The program must include the study of the following topics: - a) The history and theoretical foundations of art therapy; - The art therapy technique, creative techniques, and art therapy assessment procedures; - Theoretical approaches and intervention models in art therapy in various practical contexts; - d) Standards of practice, ethics, and legal issues in art therapy; - e) Diversity and its impact on the practice of art therapy; - f) Research in art therapy. - 4.4 The art therapy program must include the submission of an essay, dissertation, art-based research project, or a synthesis project (Capstone Project). - 4.5 In addition to the required courses, the program can provide specialization in practical subdomains of art therapy.